nimabarani/dualRNA-ML/README.md

-# VAE and Dual RNA-seq
+# Prediction of Host-Pathogen Gene Expression From Dual RNA-seq Data during a Bacterial Infection